anupmaharzn/react-task/README.md

 ## Database

-# MongoDB with Mongoose
+- MongoDB with Mongoose

-## Docker
+- Docker

 ## Backend

-# Node.js-Express.js-Typescript
+- Node.js-Express.js-Typescript

-# JWT for Authentication and Authorization (accessToken and refreshToken )
+- JWT for Authentication and Authorization (accessToken and refreshToken )

-# Zod for Validation
+- Zod for Validation

-# jest and supertest for testing apis
+- jest and supertest for testing apis

-# multer for local file storage
+- multer for local file storage

-# bcrypt for password-hashing
+- bcrypt for password-hashing

 ## Frontend

-# React-Typescript
+- React-Typescript

-# Redux-Toolkit for state management
+- Redux-Toolkit for state management

-# Yup and React Hook Form for Form-validation
+- Yup and React Hook Form for Form-validation

-# Bootstrap, antd and css for layout and styling
+- Bootstrap, antd and css for layout and styling

-# framer motion for transition animation
+- Framer motion for transition animation

 ### Setup process

-## For Database,Mongodb server must be up on running locally
+# For Database,Mongodb server must be up on running locally

-## For Backend
+# For Backend

-## inside api directory
+- Inside /api directory

-## Install Node Packages
+- Install Node Packages
   `npm install`

-## configure the environment variable as mentioned in env.example file
+- Configure the environment variable as mentioned in env.example file

-## Start Development server
+- Start Development server
   `npm run dev`

-## For Frontend
+# For Frontend

-## inside client directory
+- Inside /client directory

-## Install Node Packages
+- Install Node Packages
   `npm install`

-## configure the environment variable as mentioned in env.example file
+- configure the environment variable as mentioned in env.example file

-## Start Development server
+- Start Development server
   `npm start`